qualuo/qualuo/README.md

 Personal website: https://qualuo.github.io/

+_"Premature optimization is the root of all evil."
+Priorities, you know._

 <!--
 **qualuo/qualuo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.